 Pacing anxiously in the parking lot was Dr. Melanie.
 She flung open the car door, took one look at her old friend, grabbed him by the scruff of his neck and dashed into the clinic.
 “Jesus,” she said.

-A long ten minutes later, Dr. Melanie walked solemnly into a private meeting room, head down, holding a lifeless Timbit wrapped in a blanket.
+A long ten minutes later, Dr. Melanie walked solemnly into a private meeting room, head down, tears streaming down her face, holding a lifeless Timbit wrapped in a blanket.
 She didn’t say a word.
 She didn’t have to.
-Tears streamed down her face.

 Timbit was 10.